Claremont McKenna College: Campus

 The predominant architectural style of CMC's campus is California modernism, reflecting the style popular at the time of the college's founding in the 1940s.
-In recent years, the older, more pedestrian and utilitarian buildings have begun to be replaced by new, more ostentatious constructions, namely the Kravis Center at the western edge of campus and the $70 million Roberts Pavilion athletics center.
-The campus also has sculptures and murals created by contemporary artists.
+In recent years, the older, more pedestrian and utilitarian buildings have begun to be replaced by more ostentatious constructions, such as the Kravis Center at the western edge of campus and the $70 million Roberts Pavilion athletics center.
+The campus also has sculptures and murals by contemporary artists.

 Organization and administration

-CMC is chartered as a private, non-profit organization and is a member of the seven-institution Claremont Colleges consortium.
+CMC is chartered as a private, nonprofit organization and is a member of the seven-institution Claremont Colleges consortium.
 Students can take classes at any of the member colleges, and the colleges share libraries, student health, a bookstore, athletic facilities, and various student services.
-The privately appointed, 40-voting-member board of trustees elects a president to serve as chief executive officer of the college.
+The privately appointed, 40-voting-member board of trustees elects a president to serve as the college's chief executive officer.
 Hiram Chodosh is CMC's fifth president.
-The president has an executive cabinet of 9 vice presidents, including a VP of Students Affairs and VP of Academic Affairs.
+The president has an executive cabinet of nine vice presidents, including a VP of Students Affairs and a VP of Academic Affairs.